mm6/InternetOfThingsCourse/projects/project2/Project2_S21.md

 ### Overview and setup

 This is a four part assignment.
-The first part involves setting up an MQTT broker and interacting with the broker using browsers and websockets.
+The first part involves setting up an MQTT broker and interacting with the broker using browsers and WebSockets.
 The web applications will be built with Node.js.

 The second part requires that you set up the appropriate hardware and program your Argon with firmware written in C++.